Highly Efficient 3D Human Pose Tracking from Events with Spiking Spatiotemporal Transformer: Experiments

+In constrast, our SNNs model achieves the best performance with the smallest gap to the upper bound EventHPE(GT), while using only a small fraction of FLOPs and energy required by these SOTA ANN-based methods~\cite{xu2020eventcap,zou2021eventhpe}.
+The key advantage of our method lies in leveraging the inherent sparsity of event signals.
+Specifically, dense images require 8 bits per pixel, resulting in 1.5M bits for an input image with a resolution of $256\times 256\times 3$.
+In contrast, sparse event data requires only 1 bit per pixel (i.e., 0 or 1), leading to a significantly lower memory footprint of 0.26M bits for an event volume of $256\times 256\times 4$.
+Notably, pixels with a value of 0 indicate the absence of events, allowing computations over these pixels to be skipped in SNNs, further enhancing efficiency.
+However, existing ANN-based approaches overlook this inherent sparsity, limiting their ability to develop a highly efficient pose tracking framework.

+Based on the above analysis, the latency varies when comparing our method with SOTA approaches due to two key factors.
+First, transmission latency is significantly reduced in our event-based framework, as dense images require 1.5M bits for transmission, while event data requires only 0.26M bits, leading to a $5.7\times$ lower transmission latency.
+Second, processing latency is also lower in our SNN model, which requires only 9.4G FLOPs for an 8-frame input compared to 49.3G FLOPs in the baseline EventHPE (MPS) method, resulting in a $5.2\times $ reduction in processing latency due to the sparse representation of spiking neurons.
+Additionally, this latency can be further minimized when deployed on specialized neuromorphic hardware~\cite{pei2019towards}.

-\aftersubsubsection To further illustrate the advantages of SNNs over ANNs in event-based human pose tracking, we compare our model with three popular ANN-based models: ResNet with GRU used in~\cite{kocabas2019vibe,zou2021eventhpe} (\textit{ResNet-GRU}), ResNet with standard transformer~\cite{vaswani2017attention} used in DETR~\cite{carion2020end} (\textit{ResNet-TF}) and Video Swin Transformer proposed in~\cite{liu2021swin} (\textit{Video-Swin}).
-For fair comparisons, we select the architecture with about 45M parameters for all the models.
-Further details are presented in the supplementary material.
-The settings for training these ANN models mostly follow those of our approach, except the learning rate, which starts from 0.0001 and is scheduled by StepLR with a 0.1 decay after 15 and 20 epochs for both T=8 and T=64, respectively.
-This is because ANN models do not converge well using a higher learning rate, such as 0.001.
+\textbf{Comparison with ANN models.} To further illustrate the advantages of SNNs over ANNs in events-only human pose tracking, we compare our model with three popular ANN models.
+The first, \textit{ResNet-GRU}, combines a spatial ResNet with a temporal GRU, as used in~\cite{kocabas2019vibe, zou2021eventhpe}, leveraging recurrent modeling to capture sequential patterns.
+The second, \textit{ResNet-TF}, integrates a spatial ResNet with a standard Transformer~\cite{vaswani2017attention} for temporal modeling, as seen in DETR~\cite{carion2020end}, utilizing self-attention to capture long-range dependencies.
+The third, \textit{Video-Swin}, is the Video Swin Transformer~\cite{liu2021swin}, which applies shift-window attention for spatiotemporal feature fusion.
+For a fair comparison, we select the architecture with around 45M parameters for all the models.